They seized 50.676 Bitcoins stolen from Silk Road

 “James Zhong committed online fraud a decade ago when he stole approximately 50.000 Bitcoins from Silk Road.
 For nearly ten years, the whereabouts of these missing Bitcoins was a mystery worth more than $3,3 billion.”

-“With state-of-the-art cryptocurrency tracking and good old fashioned police work, law enforcement has located and recovered this impressive stash of criminal proceeds.
-This case shows that we will not stop following the money, no matter how well it is hidden on a board at the bottom of a popcorn box.”
+“With state-of-the-art cryptocurrency tracking and the good old cop work, law enforcement located and recovered this impressive stash of criminal proceeds.
+This case shows that we will not stop following them money, no matter how well they are hidden on a board at the bottom of a popcorn box.”